-On behalf of the Catholic Archdiocese of Singapore, I wish you all a Happy and holy Hari Raya Aidilfitri!
+On behalf of the Catholic Archdiocese of Singapore, we send our heartfelt wishes to you and your families for a very happy and holy Hari Raya Aidil-fitri!

 Most Rev William Goh, D. D., STL

 Archbishop of Singapore